Asmblxer/Projects/README.md

-This repo contains my draft projects
+# This repo contains my draft projects and ideas.